Joseph Solomon Delmedigo

-Born in Candia, Crete, a descendant of Elia del Medigo, he moved to Padua, Italy, studying medicine and taking classes with Galileo in astronomy.
+Born in Candia, Crete, a descendant of Elia del Medigo, Joseph Solomon or Yashar Mi-Qandia is a member of Del Medigo de'Candia lineage from the Geiger family of Germany that settled first in Crete and then in Italy.
+Eventually, he moved to Padua, Italy, studying medicine and taking classes with Galileo Galilei in astronomy.
 After graduating in 1613 he moved to Venice and spent a year in the company of Leon de Modena and Simone Luzzatto.
 From Venice he went back to Candia and from there started traveling in the near East, reaching Alexandria and Cairo.
 There he went into a public contest in mathematics against a local mathematician.
 From Egypt he moved to Istanbul, there he observed the comet of 1619.
 After Istanbul he wandered along the Karaite communities in Eastern Europe, finally arriving at Amsterdam in 1623.
-He died in Prague.
+He died in Prague, just before turning 65 after a celebration of lights at the Staronová synagoga.
 Yet in his lifetime wherever he sojourned he earned his living as a physician and or teacher.
 His only known works are Elim (Palms), dealing with mathematics, astronomy, the natural sciences, and metaphysics, as well as some letters and essays.